From Christ to Jesus

 "But can any one be rendered fit for instruction through apparitions?...

-then I ask, 'Why did our teacher abide and discourse a whole year to those who were awake?'"The Clementine Homilies book 17 chapter 19 - Many Different Doctrines
+then I ask, 'Why did our teacher abide and discourse a whole year to those who were awake?'"The Clementine Homilies book 17 chapter 19 - Many Different Doctrines.

 “Early Christianity was an enormously diverse affair.
 Different groups had different understandings of God, Christ, salvation, the creation, the afterlife, and most everything else.”B. EhrmanThe sheer variety of Christian expression and competitiveness in the first century is inexplicable if it all proceeded from a single missionary movement beginning from a single source.
+Of all the Jesus hypothetical models, not a single one can account for these wildly divergent movements, theologies, ideologies, christologies and mythic figures.

 6 - Debating possible references to a HJHistoricist MythFor more than 1,000 years, Christianity was controlling the reproduction and elimination of texts.
 The list of interpolations and proven forgeries shows how much the winning sect used that time to tamper with evidence.The two important interpolations, Josephus and 1 Thessalonians 2:15 are supported by many scholars.
-A historical Testimonium Flavianum is practically untenable today.A handful of possible references in the Epistles to a HJ can be dismissed by simply interpreting them in their context.
+A historical Testimonium Flavianum is practically untenable today.
+The other passage in Josephus, Antiquities 20.9.1, is often qualified as “generally undisputed” or “certain”.
+But looking closer, an accidental interpolation seems much more plausible.A handful of possible references in the Epistles to a HJ can be dismissed by simply interpreting them in their context.
 Particularly, the famous "Brother of the Lord", should be understood in the brotherhood cultic sense, maybe baptized, like everywhere else in Paul.Moreover, the identification by NT Scholarship of James the pillar/the Just with one of the hypothetical brothers, is very unlikely.
-In the Gospels, Jesus renounced family and the only sign that one of his supposedely insignifiant brothers became the leader of the Church, has a good chance to be an accidental interpolation in Josephus Antiquities 20.9.1.
+In the Gospels, Jesus renounced family and the only sign that one of his supposedly insignificant brothers became the leader of the Church, has a good chance to be an accidental interpolation in Josephus Antiquities 20.9.1.
 The idea of James, the biological brother of Jesus arrived very late in Christian development, possibly through Hegesippus (110-180 CE), a Christian who fought Marcionism, then Clement of Alexandria (d.
 215 CE)ConclusionThe Epistles have unearthed something we thought forever buried in the past, the origin of Christianity is probably a Myth.
 The crucifixion and eucharist were mythical scenes revealed through visions and scripture reinterpretation."I want you to know, brothers and sisters, that the gospel I preached is not of human origin.
-I did not receive it from any man, nor was I taught it; rather, I received it by revelation from Jesus Christ."Galatians 1.12And we all agree that Paul never met the HJ.The Origin of Christianity gets a new Timeline that better fits our records.Concerning Christianity's hypothesis, its probability to be true would be negligible after this historical study alone.Now, because Christianity makes also a lot of scientific & philosophic claims, I continued my investigation with one much shorter that evaluate them, and more broadly the existence of this kind of God.
-Here is the result:After we include this analyse, the chance of Christianity dropped from negligible to a plain zero.
-So we have...
+I did not receive it from any man, nor was I taught it; rather, I received it by revelation from Jesus Christ."Galatians 1.12And we all agree that Paul never met the HJ.The Origin of Christianity gets a new Timeline that better fits our records.Concerning Christianity's hypothesis, its probability to be true would be negligible after this historical study alone.
+But, because Christianity also makes a lot of scientific & philosophic claims, we extended this study with another one much shorter that evaluates these claims and more broadly the existence of this kind of God.

 Open Popup menu to navigate other pages - It is also a tribute to French historian P.L.
 Couchoud (1879-1959) who promoted the German thesis of the non-historicity of Jesus Christ.
 He found a passage that seems to say that because of his humiliating self-sacrifice, an unnamed heavenly being has been granted the mighty name of Jesus.